TERMINOLOGY

 2023 BILLS

 AB 572.
 Assessment Limitation.
-This bill would prohibit the increase of a regular assessment on the owner of a deed-restricted affordable housing unit that is more than 5% greater than the preceding regular assessment for the association’s preceding fiscal year.
+This bill would, with certain exceptions, prohibit an association that records its original declaration on or after January 1, 2024, from imposing an increase of a regular assessment on the owner of a deed-restricted affordable housing unit that is more than 5% greater than the preceding regular assessment for the association’s preceding fiscal year or more than the percentage change in the cost of living, whichever is larger, not to exceed 10%, as specified.
+[Chaptered]

 AB 1458.
 Adjourned Meeting Quorum.
-In the absence of a quorum, this bill authorizes an association or a CID corporation to adjourn a membership meeting to a date no less than 5 and no more than 30 days after the adjourned meeting at which time the quorum required for purposes of a membership meeting shall be 20% of the voting members present in person, proxy or by secret ballot.
+At least 30 days before ballots are distributed for director elections and recall elections, general notice of specified information regarding the election must be distributed, including the date, time, and location of the meeting at which quorum will be determined, if the association’s governing documents require a quorum.
+In the absence of a quorum, this bill authorizes an association or a CID corporation to adjourn a membership meeting to a date at least 20 days after the adjourned meeting at which time the quorum required for purposes of a membership meeting shall be 20% of the voting members present in person, proxy or by secret ballot.
+[Chaptered]

 AB 1661.
 ADUs.
 Existing law requires every residential unit in an apartment house or similar multiunit residential structure, condominium, or mobilehome park to be individually metered for electrical and gas.
 This bill would exclude ADUs from that requirement if the owner of the property has the electrical and gas metered through existing or upgraded utility meters located on the property.

 SB 71.
 Small Claims Court.
-The bill raises small claims limits to $15,000 if brought by a natural person and increases the limit on the amount in controversy for an action or special proceeding to be treated as a limited civil case to $50,000
+The bill raises small claims limits to $12,500 if brought by a natural person and increases the limit on the amount in controversy for an action or special proceeding to be treated as a limited civil case to $35,000 [Chaptered]

 SB 477.
 Accessory Dwelling Units.
 This bill would make nonsubstantive changes and reorganize provisions in existing law related to the creation and regulation of Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs).